 Although the group's line-up continued to fluctuate (upon the 1991 reformation, Vapid would move to 2nd guitar and remain there until moving back to bass in 1993; three bassists passed through the band during that time), the line up of Weasel/Jughead/Vapid/Panic is considered "classic" by most Screeching Weasel fans.
 The band split again in 1994 but reformed in 1996.
-Vapid and Panic left the group for good the following year.
-The bass position was filled by the band's longtime friend and Squirtgun member Mass Giorgini, who had also recorded and produced a number of the group's releases.
+Vapid and Panic left the group the following year.
+The bass position was filled by Squirtgun member Mass Giorgini, who had also recorded and produced a number of the group's releases.
 Dan Lumley (also of Squirtgun) took over on drums and Zac Damon joined on 2nd guitar.
 Damon left the band in 1998 but was not replaced until 2000, when Phillip Hill (Teen Idols) joined the group.
 Although the band continued to record and release music at this time, the band did not play a single live show from late 1993 until mid 2000.

 Screeching Weasel split again in 2001, mainly due to Jughead's frustration with Ben Weasel's refusal to tour.
 In 2004, a line up of Weasel/Jughead/Vapid/Giorgini/Lumley played some unannounced live shows around Chicago.

 In 2009, Ben Weasel announced that he was resurrecting the Screeching Weasel name with Danny Vapid and three new members.
 Founding member Jughead was noticeably and controversially absent.
-Jughead would state, via his MySpace page, that neither Weasel nor Vapid informed him of their intention to revive Screeching Weasel and that he only learned of it through conversations with a fan, although it was later revealed that the split was due to a legal battle between Ben and Jughead over the band's assests and control of the Screeching Weasel name.
+Jughead would state, via his MySpace page, that neither Weasel nor Vapid informed him of their intention to revive Screeching Weasel and that he only learned of it through conversations with a fan, although it was later revealed that the split was due to a legal battle between Ben and Jughead over the band's assets and control of the Screeching Weasel name.